 — Lucian Florian (@fldtrace) December 30, 2014

-All in all I couldn’t be happier with my migration to Kinsta.
-I think WP Engine has lost their focus when it comes down to those of us who really care about speed.
+All in all, I couldn’t be happier with my migration to Kinsta.
+I think WP Engine has lost its focus when it comes down to those of us who really care about speed.
 I hope this Kinsta review gives you something to think about.
 I recommend giving them a try, you won’t be disappointed.
 And being backed by the Google Cloud Platform ensures you have some huge architecture behind your sites.
 They even offer free migrations to ensure the move is as seamless as possible.
+And don’t forget about their 30-day money-back guarantee.

 As always feel free to leave your comments below.

-Full Disclosure: Since writing this I have now taken a position at Kinsta because I fully stand behind their product and services.
+Full Disclosure: Since writing this Kinsta review I have now taken a position at Kinsta because I fully stand behind their product and services.

 Marketing, WordPress, Blogging Tips, SEO and Reviews, once a week.